The NVR Accreditation Module

 Train with the leading & award-winning provider of Non-Violent Resistance Training for Professionals

-**Special Offer – includes one years ACCREDITED membership of the Non-Violent Resistance Association (NVRA) worth £100**
+**Special Offer – includes one year’s ACCREDITED membership of the Non-Violent Resistance Association (NVRA) worth £100**

 Find out more in our short introduction video